HelloWorldManiac/russian_sentiment/README.md

 - labelled data from [otzovik](https://otzovik.com/)

 Due to machine labelling a substantial part of messages has been mislabelled.
 In order to compose a reliable dataset the initial data has been distilled to ~33k items.
-Another problem was the strong correlation between labels and the presence of smileys in the text.
-In order to overcome this semiotic shift (thus, overfitting thereto) and to base entirely upon the semantics of the texts all those signs have been filtered out.
+Another problem was the strong correlation between labels and the presence of emoticons in the text.
+In order to overcome this semiotic shift (thus, overfitting thereto) and to base entirely upon the semantics of the texts the most popular emoticons have been filtered out.

 ## Preprocessing
 The preprocessing process is reduced to two stages: